castroarguello/news-app/README.md

 # News App

-This a test application built by castroarguello.
+This is a test application built by castroarguello.

 ## Getting Started